avanishsingh07/cancer_clinical_trials_prediction/README.md

 Given type of study and short description of disease, I build a model to predict the eligibility or qualification of the patient for the clinical trials.

-My approach to the problem:---
+My approach to the problem:--- \n

-tokenize the list of sentence
-convert it into sequences
+tokenize the list of sentence  \n convert it into sequences  \n
-Find the coefficient of words using GLoVE that is pre-trained word embeddings Find embeddings for indexes
+Find the coefficient of words using GLoVE that is pre-trained word embeddings  \n Find embeddings for indexes \n
-Apply Deep Learninng model for prediction
+Apply Deep Learninng model for prediction \n